asteyven/SET08103-base/labs/lab01/README.md

 Click **Finish** for your new project to be created.
 This should open up the following window:

+Change the Java compliance to at most 11 (below shows Java 10 on lines 11 & 12)

 ![IntelliJ Main Window](img/intellij-main-window.png)

 If you do not have this window then ask try the instructions again and if you still have a problem ask for help.
-Please note that in the above screenshot version 17 should be the maximum for maven compiler source and target (version 8 - 17 should work fine)
+Please note that in the above screenshot version 11 should be the maximum for maven compiler source and target.

 ## Git with IntelliJ